ruuda/blog/posts/please-put-units-in-names.md

 but even if we knew that, it’s a timeout of 300 what?
 Milliseconds?
 Seconds?
 Martian days?
 In contrast, the second call site is completely self-explanatory.

-Using named arguments like is nice for languages that support it, but this is not always a possibility.
+Using named arguments is nice for languages that support it, but this is not always a possibility.
 Even in Python, where `time.sleep` is defined with a single argument named `secs`, we can’t call `sleep(secs=300)` due to implementation reasons.